ePages-de/epages-devportal/_posts/2019/2019-10-31-developing-app-firebase.md

 })
 ```

-## Step 5 - Database
+## Step 4 - Database

-With the user login we now can distinguish between different merchants and give API access only to the registered user.
-Time to save the tokens from Step 3 and only give the merchant access to it.
+With the login UI we can now distinguish between different merchants and give API access only to the registered user.
+Now it's time to save the tokens from step 3 and only give the merchant access to it.
-First create a database in the firebase console.
+To do so, we first need to create a database in the Firebase console (Develop > Database).
-Develop => Database
-Create a Cloud Firestore database.
-Choose the test mode for fast results.
-We will secure the data later.
+Then we create a Cloud Firestore database.
+For fast results, we choose the test mode for now.
+We'll secure the data in a later step.
-Before we can start saving data we need a collection for our users.
-In the Cloud Firestore UI create a collection and name it 'users'.
-And because we have to provide the first document use the document id `test`.
+Before we can start storing data, we need a collection for our users.
+That's why we create a collection called `users` in the Cloud Firestore UI .
+For the first document we need to provide, we use the document id `test`.
 The document does not need any properties yet.

-We now will use this new collection `users` to save our tokens after the user logged in.
+We'll now use the newly created collection `users` to save our tokens after the user logged in.
-First we have to add the firestore API to the `public/index.html`
+First, we have to add the firestore API to the `public/index.html`

 ```html
   <script defer src="/__/firebase/7.2.0/firebase-firestore.js"></script>
 ```

-Then we can use it from our existing script after we `fetch`ed the access data from beyond.
+Next, we can use it from our existing script after we `fetch` the access data from beyond.
 Add this to the end of our `registerBeyond` method.

 ```javascript
 const api_url = url.searchParams.get('api_url');
 const db = firebase.firestore();